LESC-Unicamp/TPT-coefficients-for-ellipsoidal-molecules/README.md

 </p>

 <p align="justify">
 The initial configuration (position and orientation of particles) is, by default, written out in an external file and is also properly formatted to be uploaded in OVITO.
-An example of these crystalline structures can be seen below for <code>&rho;* = 0.5</code>.
+An example of these crystalline structures can be seen below for <code>&kappa;&rho;* = 0.5</code>.
 </p>

 <em><p align="center">